marijnh/Eloquent-JavaScript/08_error.md

 {{index ECMAScript, compatibility}}

 Code inside classes and modules (which we will discuss in [Chapter ?](modules)) is automatically strict.
-The old non-strict behavior still exists only because some old code might depend on it, and the language designers work hard to avoid breaking any existing programs.
+The old nonstrict behavior still exists only because some old code might depend on it, and the language designers work hard to avoid breaking any existing programs.

 {{index "let keyword", [binding, global]}}